What To Do In Rovaniemi Santa Park?

 All you can do is watch them from the distance or buy a reindeer sleigh ride.

-Interesting fact: Finns like to use reindeers in their sleighs but they also love to eat them.
-It is very easy to find reindeer meet in every supermarket in Rovaniemi.
+Interesting fact: Finns not only use reindeers to travel but they also… eat them.
+You can find a reindeer meet in almost every supermarket in Lapland.

-At Santa Claus Main Post Office you can send a card to your family and friends.
-The Post is well-decorated (in contrary to other parts of the village).
-You can really feel there the Christmas Spirit :).
+It is beautifully decorated (in contrary to other parts of the village).
+You can really feel the Christmas spirit there.

 Great fun for children and adults.
 You can rent a snowmobile and happily drive on the snow.